Quick overview

 What is mobbing and bossing?

-The classification of mobbing and bossing as a criminal offence depends on the degree and intensity of the damaging behaviour and its effects on the victim.
+The classification of mobbing and bossing as a criminal offence depends on the extent and intensity of the damaging behaviour and its impact on the victim.
 In order for workplace bullying to be a criminal offence, certain conditions must be met, including:

 - Intent to cause harm: The perpetrator must act with the clear intent to harm the victim.
 This distinguishes mobbing or bossing from ordinary workplace conflicts, which can arise in the course of dealing with day-to-day issues and can even lead to dismissal from an employer.

 - Repeated and long term: one-off incidents are generally not sufficient to constitute a criminal offence.
-The key is that the behaviour must be repeated over a long period of time and be intended to systematically harm the victim.
-Bullying is generally defined as inappropriate behaviour towards another that takes place at least once a week for six months.
+The key is that it must be repeated behaviour that lasts over a long period of time and is intended to systematically harm the victim.
+Bullying is generally considered to be inappropriate behaviour towards another that takes place at least once a week for six months (but this is not a mandatory rule).

-- Severity of consequences: to qualify as a criminal offence, workplace bullying must have serious consequences for the victim.
-This may include psychological or physical harm, loss of employment or significant impairment of quality of life.
+- Severity of consequences: To qualify as a criminal offence, workplace bullying must have serious consequences for the victim.
+This may include psychological or physical damage, loss of employment or significant impairment of quality of life.

 Workplace bullying can then be considered a criminal offence in the following cases: